ziurgabriella/portfolio/README.md

 ## Credits

-The webpage was created by Horiseon Social Solution Services, Inc.
+The webpage was created by Gabriella Ruiz

 ## License
-The webpage was created by Gabriella Ruiz.
-The webpage was designed using HTML and CSS.
+other